pyscript/docs/docs/user-guide/plugins.md

 This means that long-running code or blocking calls can or will block the thread, leading to an unresponsive page and a bad user experience.
 * web workers: code executed in workers actually run on "background" threads.
-This means the code can perform tasks without interfering with the user interface or other operations being perfomed in the main thread.
+This means the code can perform tasks without interfering with the user interface or other operations being performed in the main thread.
 While this adds great flexibility it's important to understand that workers actually have limited capabilities when comparing to code executed on the main thread.
-For instace, while PyScript offers a DOM API that actually can be used in web workers on the browser, by default, does not allow DOM operation in workers.
+For instance, while PyScript offers a DOM API that actually can be used in web workers on the browser, by default, does not allow DOM operation in workers.
 So, in this case, if you just use `window` and `document` directly mapping the Javascript FFI provided directly by the interpreters we support (Pyodide and MicroPython).
 With that in mind, `from pyscript import window, document` will work and